The Interlude at the Playhouse: Plot

 Maude (as "Edwin Goldsmith") is an actor-manager who has to give a speech to the audience on the opening of a new theatre.
 He is so nervous that his wife has to appeal to the audience behind his back to be kind to him when he appears.
 Other members of the theatre company are getting anxious about the delay.
-Goldsmith has prepared an interminable speech outlining the history of the location going back to the Doomsday book.
+Goldsmith has prepared an interminable speech outlining the history of the location going back to Domesday Book.
 His wife is anxious that they should start the play "Pickles", but Edwin says he is bored with it and wants to play Hamlet.
 Eventually he is persuaded to finish his speech.
 He tells the audience, "I have dealt with our little play-house in its historical aspect.
 I have dealt with it in its political aspect, in its financial aspect, in its artistic aspect, in its social aspect, in its County Council aspect, in its biological and psychological aspects."
 He leaves, irritated, when the band start to play, undercutting his serious speech.
 His wife reminds the audience that drama is not mere entertainment, but has a higher purpose, so though they aim to please, "we will not please you except on terms honourable to ourselves and to you."